Undergraduate Academic Programs / Departments / Courses

 2550 INTRODUCTION TO SHAKESPEARE

-This course introduces students to the study of Shakespeare’s plays through a focus on his comedies and tragedies.
-This course is a good choice for students who intend to teach high school English.
+This course introduces students to a selection of Shakespeare’s plays through a focus on four genres: tragedy, comedy, history, and romance.
+Because it includes frequently taught plays such as Macbeth and Midsummer Night’s Dream, this course is a good choice for students who intend to teach high school English.

 Three hours a week